mothepro/fancy-emitter/README.md

 cancellableAction.deactivate(Error('err'))
 ```

-Emitters can be merged with the helper
+Emitters can be merged with the helper.

 ```typescript
 import {SafeEmitter, Emitter, merge} from 'fancy-emitter'